Codecademy/docs/content/command-line/concepts/bash/bash.md

 > **Note:** Bash can still be used as an alternative in newer versions of macOS.
 The switch can be made by:
 >
-> 1. Running `chsh -s bin/bash` in the Terminal window
+> 1. Running `chsh -s bin/bash` in the Terminal window.
-> 2. Confirming the change with the user's credentials
+> 2. Confirming the change with the user's credentials.
-> 3. Closing and reopening the Terminal window
+> 3. Closing and reopening the Terminal window.

 ### Windows